Romulus Whitaker: Work in India

 On 27 December 2010, the Minister for Environment and Forests, Jairam Ramesh, during a visit with Rom at the Madras Crocodile Bank, announced the formation of a National Tri-State Chambal Sanctuary Management and Coordination Committee for gharial conservation on 1,600 km2 of the National Chambal Sanctuary for gharials along the Chambal River in Madhya Pradesh, Rajasthan, and Uttar Pradesh.
 The committee will comprise representatives of the states' water resources ministries, state departments of irrigation and power, Wildlife Institute of India, Madras Crocodile Bank Trust, the Gharial Conservation Alliance, Development Alternatives, Ashoka Trust for Research in Ecology and the Environment, Worldwide Fund for Nature, and the divisional forest officers of the three states.
-The committee will plan strategies for protection of gharials and their habitat.
-This will involve further research on the species and its ecology and socioeconomic evaluation of dependent riparian communities.
+The committee will plan strategies for the protection of gharials and their habitat.
+This will involve further research on the species and its ecology, and socioeconomic evaluation of dependent riparian communities.
 Funding for this new initiative will be mobilized as a subscheme of the Integrated Development of Wildlife Habitats in the amount of Rs.50 to 80 million (US$1 to 1.7 million) each year for five years.
 This project has long been advocated by Rom Whitaker.